-(F, S) Topics in this first course in differential equations will include first and second order ordinary differential equations; Laplace Transforms, systems of ordinary differential equations and eigenvectors.
-Prerequisite: MATH 2564 with a "C" or better.
+Description: Topics in this first course in differential equations will include first and second order ordinary differential equations; Laplace Transforms, systems of ordinary differential equations and eigenvectors.

+Eligibility Requirement: Completion of MATH 2564 with a grade greater than or equal to C.